cksystemsteaching/selfie/README.md

 > Call-by-value versus call-by-reference

 Ultimately, the larger issue is that procedure calls in C, contrary to common belief, are *call-by-value* only.
 In particular, there is no implicit support of *call-by-reference* in C, as opposed to Java, for example.
 Call-by-value means that the values of actual parameters are passed in procedure calls as copies.
 Any changes to those copies by the callee have no effect on the originals with the caller.
 Instead, call-by-reference means that the addresses of those values in memory are passed, not the values, enabling side effects beyond the scope of the callee.
 However, this also means that call-by-reference can in fact be done in C but only explicitly by passing pointers.
 So, after all, C can do both, even with structs, as we see below, but still not with arrays.
-Call-by-value of arrays in C is effectively always call-by-reference simply because there is no way in C to refer to an entire array as is!
+Call-by-value of arrays in C is effectively always call-by-reference simply because there is no way in C to refer to an entire array as is, that is, as value or better *by-value*!
+In other words, arrays in C can only be referred to *by-reference*.
 However, this might be a good thing because arrays can be quite large.
-It is nevertheless a common mistake by inexperienced developers using languages other than C to pass large data structures unnecessarily call-by-value often causing massive temporal and spatial overhead.
+It is nevertheless a common mistake by inexperienced developers using languages other than C to pass large data structures unnecessarily by-value often causing massive temporal and spatial overhead.
 Speaking of which, C also supports multidimensional arrays.
 The next exercise is about those:

 ```bash
 ./grader/self.py array-multidimensional